Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 </div>

 After visiting CPS's factory, we found that their medium-sized facility is ideally suited for the initial practical implementation of the MINERAL product.
 CPS extended an invitation for school-enterprise cooperation and expressed their desire to invest funds as soon as possible to pilot part of the production line.
-As on the wiki freeze day, MINERAL had finished the communication on the [first version](#pdf1) of the contract with CPS.
+As on the wiki freeze day, MINERAL had finished the communication on the [first version](#pdf1) of the Technical Cooperation Intention Agreement with CPS.

 <PDF url="https://static.igem.wiki/teams/5115/entrepreneurship/agreement2.pdf" page="1" width="100%" height="800px"/>